-After academic departments and programs nominate applicants for a Self Graduate Fellowship, a faculty evaluation committee and the Self Graduate Fellowship Board of Trustees review and rank the nominations.
-Selected nominees are invited for a campus visit to meet department representatives and interview with a faculty interview team.
+After academic departments and programs submit nominations for a Self Graduate Fellowship, a faculty evaluation committee and the Self Graduate Fellowship Board of Trustees review and rank the nominations.
+Selected nominees are invited for a campus visit to meet department representatives, the SGF staff, and interview with a faculty interview team.
 The Self Graduate Fellowship Board of Trustees considers evaluation and interview results to select the awardees.

-Interviews take place in early March and awards are offered in late March.
+Interviews take place in late February and awards are offered in mid-March.
 The University of Kansas follows the Council of Graduate Schools' resolution to honor fellowship offers through April 15.
 Offers are only valid until April 15 of the year offered.
-Self Graduate Fellowship offers to prospective fellows cannot be deferred to future years.
+Self Graduate Fellowship offers to prospective fellows or first-year Ph.D. students cannot be deferred to future years.
+Funding must also begin with the fall semester; it cannot begin in an earlier or later semester, regardless of student status.